-Paragraph 116(a) requires commanders and supervisors to conduct prompt reviews of EIS records of employees under their supervision and to document that the review has occurred in the EIS Performance Data Tracker (PDT).
+To comply with Paragraph 116(a), PPB must require that commanders and supervisors conduct prompt reviews of EIS records of employees under their supervision and document that the review has occurred in the EIS Performance Data Tracker.
 PPB Directive 0215.00 (Member Performance Evaluations), PPB Directive 0345.00 (Employee Information System), and Professional Standards Division (PSD) SOP #58 (Tracking of Yearly Member Performance Evaluations) require annual performance reviews of employees, including their EIS records.
 Supervisors must complete the performance review by the end of the month of the member's hiring or promotion anniversary and document the completed review in the EIS.

-Paragraph 116(b) requires commanders and supervisors to conduct prompt reviews of EIS for officers new to their commands and to document that the review has occurred in the EIS PDT.
+To comply with Paragraph 116(b), PPB must require that commanders and supervisors conduct prompt reviews of the EIS for officers new to their commands and document that the review has occurred in the EIS PDT.
 PPB Directive 0345.00 requires supervisors to complete a review and EIS documentation within 30 days of having a new officer under their command.
 The transfer review is required regardless of whether the officer or the supervisor was the transferred employee.

-Paragraph 116(c) requires that EIS staff regularly conduct data analysis of units and supervisors to identify and compare patterns of activity.
+To comply with Paragraph 116(c), PPB must require that EIS staff regularly conduct data analysis of units and supervisors to identify and compare patterns of activity.
 PPB Directive 0345.00 and PSD SOP #44 (Employee Information System Alert Processing Guide) require the EIS Administrator to perform regular analyses.
-The EIS Administrator uses the daily pre-programmed analyses of the EIS system to identify and assess threshold breaks by members related to their uses of force.
+The EIS Administrator uses the daily pre-programmed analyses of the EIS to identify and assess threshold breaks by members related to their uses of force.
 When necessary, the EIS Administrator creates EIS Alerts within the system that notify supervisors and command staff to review the threshold break for possible discussion or intervention with an officer.

-After meeting with EIS and OIG staff, examining data in the EIS system, reviewing PPB Directives and SOPs, and assessing analyses submitted by PPB, the Monitoring Team concludes that PPB in Substantial Compliance with Paragraph 116 of the Settlement Agreement.
+After meeting with EIS and OIG staff, examining data in EIS, reviewing PPB Directives and SOPs, and assessing analyses submitted by PPB, the Monitoring Team concludes that PPB in Substantial Compliance with Paragraph 116 of the Settlement Agreement.